verrazzano/docs/content/en/docs/releasenotes/_index.md

 weight: 2
 draft: false
 ---

+{{< alert title="NOTE" color="primary" >}}
+Premier Support for Oracle Verrazzano Enterprise Container Platform will end on October 31, 2024, as documented at https://www.oracle.com/us/assets/lifetime-support-middleware-069163.pdf.
+After that date, Oracle Verrazzano will remain in Sustaining Support indefinitely.
+There will be no further releases, updates, or fixes.
+For more details, see My Oracle Support [Note 2794708.1](https://support.oracle.com/epmos/faces/DocumentDisplay?_afrLoop=33881630232591&id=2794708.1).
+{{< /alert >}}

 ## v1.6.10
 #### Fixes:
 - Fixed an issue where pods would crash frequently with an Envoy core dump.